nvie/decoders/MIGRATING-v2.md

 1. If applicable, uninstall debrief: `$ npm uninstall debrief`
 1. If applicable, uninstall lemons: `$ npm uninstall lemons`
 1. Stop "calling" decoders, see [instructions](#stop-calling-decoders).
-1. Rename imports for decoders that have been renamed, see [instructions](#rename-some-decoders).
+1. Rewrite patterns imports for decoders that have been renamed, see [instructions](#rename-some-decoders).
 1. Rewrite all uses of `guard()`, see [instructions](#guards-are-no-longer-a-thing).
 1. If applicable, see